Mike Josypenko, Director of Special Projects for the Institute of Export, provides some top tips for companies exporting for the first time.

 8. Find a good freight forwarder.

-A good freight forwarder can be worth its weight in gold – they can give you help on transport, documentation, customs and regulation and will deal with a lot of the red tape you’ll come across.
+When selling overseas, a good freight forwarder can be worth its weight in gold – they can give you help on transport, documentation, customs and regulation and will deal with a lot of the red tape you’ll come across.
 This article on finding the best freight forwarders gives advice on how to do this.

 9.Regulations for customs clearance and VAT need to be looked at, to ensure that you comply fully with legal obligations.